tshepang/blog/content/favorite-companies.md

   That, combined with having Jonathan Pallant in their employ (and previously Jorge Aparicio and James Munns), makes them the most visible name in that domain for Rust.
-  I am also excited for [their effort][Sealed Rust] in helping Rust get to be certified for use in Safety Critical systems.
+  I am also excited for [Ferrocene], which is their effort in getting Rust to be used in "Safety-critical sectors, such as automotive, railway, and aerospace".

 - [Mullvad], which offers a VPN service, develop their tools [in public] (open source),